Porges/ways-to-play/src/games/shoe-the-mare/shoe-the-mare.md

 An old nursery rhyme of unknown date runs:[@GammerGurtonsGarland 52][^fn2]

-[^fn2]: [John Bellenden Ker](https://en.wikipedia.org/wiki/John_Bellenden_Ker_Gawler) gives a masterfully absurd interpretation of this poem as a heathen Saxon invection against Catholic monks, see: @AoPPSupplement [257].
+[^fn2]: [John Bellenden Ker](https://en.wikipedia.org/wiki/John_Bellenden_Ker_Gawler) gives a masterfully absurd interpretation of this poem as a heathen Saxon invective against Catholic monks, see: @AoPPSupplement [257].

 > Shoe the colt,\
 > Shoe the colt,\